-Of course there are already plenty of cracker recipes online, but strangely enough, when I try making them at home they never quite turn out the way I think they should.
+Of course, there are already plenty of cracker recipes online, but strangely enough, when I try making them at home, they never quite turn out the way I think they should.
 We have tried and failed so many times that I was hesitant to take any pictures before we found a good recipe.
 I published my homemade seed cracker recipe just recently.
-They were good, but they were a little thicker than we really wanted.
+They were good, but they were a little thicker than we wanted.
 I really liked the seeds on top, but they weren't the kind of crackers you would sit down and just eat by themselves because you enjoyed them.
 That recipe was still proving to be elusive.

 But not anymore!
-By just adding in olive oil and using my food processor instead of trying to mix it by hand, these crackers turned out very differently.
+By just adding in olive oil and using my food processor instead of trying to mix them by hand, these crackers turned out very differently.
 They needed more flour than I would have liked, but they were crispy—some were even puffy—and they tasted amazing.
 My husband and toddler haven't been able to stay out of them, so I made three batches to have on hand this week.
 These were definitely a success!

 I like eating them with Swiss cheese slices.
 Yum!
 Next on my list is going to be different flavored crackers, now that I know how to make them light and crispy.
 I'm particularly interested in learning how to make cheddar cheese crackers.
 If you knew that you could make your own delicious and healthy crackers in a matter of minutes at home, especially if your kids could get involved, wouldn't that be worth it?
-It took maybe 2 minutes to mix, and only another few to roll out and cut (and my toddler did that).
-I let the dough rest while I was preheating my oven, and then they took just 9 minutes to bake.
+It took maybe two minutes to mix, and only another few to roll out and cut (and my toddler did that).
+I let the dough rest while I was preheating my oven, and then they took just nine minutes to bake.